matthew01lokiet/Personal-blog/_posts/2021-01-02-Spring-IoC-and-DI.md

 	<img src="{{site.baseurl}}/images/posts/springCoreIoC/bean_lifecycle.png">
 </div>

-As you can see, you are not entirely at the mercy of the <span class="inline_text">Spring</span> in the context of the <span class="inline_text">Bean Lifecycle</span> - you can provide two custom methods:
+As you can see, you are not entirely at the mercy of <span class="inline_text">Spring</span> in the context of the <span class="inline_text">Bean Lifecycle</span> - you can provide custom methods:
-* <b><span style="color: black;">init()</span></b> method, which will be called moment before bean creation process finished.
+* <b><span style="color: black;">init</span></b> methods, which will be called moment before bean creation process finished.
 For instance, you can use it to log the date when the given bean has been created.
-* <b><span style="color: black;">destroy()</span></b> method, which will be called moment before destroying bean and erasing it from Application Context.
+* <b><span style="color: black;">destroy</span></b> methods, which will be called moment before destroying bean and erasing it from Application Context.
 Useful, if you want to close some external resources that bean might use (for example: database connection).

 <hr>
 #### Quick note: